ibm-cloud-docs/solution-tutorials/sql-database.md

 # SQL Database for Cloud Data

-Deploy a application and provision a database to store relational data.
-Configure the database, load data and grant credentials to the application.
-Then, monitor the performance of the application and the database.
+To build a new cloud app I need to store relational data.
+I need to select a SQL database, set it up, load data, bind it to my app.
+The database needs to have some security and I need to monitor it once the app is in production.

 ## Objectives

+* Pick an SQL database service
 * Create SQL database
-* Create and design the schema
+* Create the schema
-* Load data
+* Load initial data
-* Connect to the database from an application
+* Connect the app to the database (share credentials)
-* Secure and Monitor your SQL Database
+* Secure the SQL database
+* Monitoring
-* Backups
+* (Discuss) Backups & Recovery